jaga-live/nescord/README.md

     GatewayIntentBits.MessageContent,
   ],
   shardsPerCluster: 2,
-  events: '*', // Listen to all events
+  events: [
+    EventType.MessageCreate,
+    EventType.GuildCreate,
+    EventType.MessageReactionAdd,
+  ], // Use '*' for all events.
 });
 ```